Singita Lebombo Lodge

 Singita Lebombo's 13 luxurious suites are constructed almost entirely of glass for a dramatic effect with vast living spaces, balconies with stunning river views and bathrooms with deep soaking tubs and both indoor and outdoor showers.
 All the suites have a private deck, providing the opportunity to sleep under the stars if preferred.
 Two family suites, each with its own pool, are contained within the private villa, set apart from the main lodge.
 The villa has an open-plan kitchen, its own boma, and is fully-staffed.

 Singita Lebombo welcomes children over the age of 10 years.
 Activities for children include cooking and baking with chefs, tours to local community schools, and mountain biking.
 There is also an exciting Mini Rangers' Course to bring out the little explorer in them.
-The program includes activities such as tracking animals, bush survival skills, and astronomy.
+The programme includes activities such as tracking animals, bush survival skills, and astronomy.
 On completion of the course the Mini Rangers receive certificates to reward all their new-found knowledge!

-Facilities at Lebombo include a 25-meter lap pool, elegant viewing decks, cosy seating areas and a luxurious spa.
-Singita's outstanding cuisine is inspired by African ingredients and flavors combined with Western culinary tradition.
+Facilities at Lebombo include a 25-metre lap pool, elegant viewing decks, cosy seating areas and a luxurious spa.
+Singita's outstanding cuisine is inspired by African ingredients and flavours combined with Western culinary tradition.
 Complementing the sophisticated menu is an exceptional wine cellar.
 There is also a curio shop and WiFi available.

 Swimming, game drives, night drives and birdwatching are all included at Singita Lebombo Lodge.
 The Lebombo area is home to one of the highest concentrations of lion in the Kruger Park, supported by an abundance of plains game (including giraffe, zebra, and various species of antelope).
 Hippos and crocodiles thrive in the N'wanetsi river, and the riverine habitat provides perfect cover for leopards.
 Elephant, rhino and buffalo are also present in high concentrations and move freely throughout the Kruger eco-system.